Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

 Cancer of the pancreas is very difficult to treat.
 In its early stages, this type of cancer rarely causes symptoms, so it's often not detected until it's quite advanced.
 If the tumour is large or has spread, treating or curing the cancer is much harder.

 Want to know more?

 Discussing your treatment

 Deciding what treatment is best for you can be a difficult process.
 There's a lot to take in, so it's important to talk about the possible alternatives with a family member or friend.

 You should also have an in-depth discussion with your doctor, who can tell you the pros and cons of the treatments available to you.

-If at any stage you don't understand the treatment options being explained to you, make sure you ask your doctor for more details.
+If at any stage you don't understand the treatment options being explained to you, make sure you ask your doctor or nurse for more details.